Valma Howell: Career

 Valma Ondine Howell's most famous subjects include the Fiery Creek catchment and the Yalla-Y-Poora property.
 Her one known film role is in the film Night Club (1952); one of only a handful of films made in Melbourne in that decade.

 After a trip to India in 1955, which she undertook to clear up her father's estate, her art began to include the human form and non-realist representation.
 Her sister, the poet and author Ada Verdun Howell, lived with her for many years on Stockyard Hill Rd, where they maintained a bush block famous for its kangaroo grass woodland.

 Personal life

 She was the great-granddaughter of Captain Charles Swanston, East India Company employee and Port Phillip Association investor.
-She was briefly married to fellow actor/entertainer Joff Ellen.
+She was briefly engaged to fellow actor/entertainer Joff Ellen.
+She died following a car accident in 1979.